JohnG-001/dbVar/sandbox/human_non_redundant/ins/README_ins.md

 # Questions or feedback

-For questions or feedback please email John Garner at dbvar-dev@ncbi.nlm.nih.gov Please also consider creating an issue on this GitHub page.
+* Please email John Garner at dbvar-dev@ncbi.nlm.nih.gov
+* Please also consider creating an issue on this GitHub page.

 # Thank you!